MARK BATCHELER, PROPERTY MANAGER

 Mark was born in the small town of Reedsburg, Wisconsin, where he grew up as a free range child.
 Mark pursed a career in education where he taught adjudicated youth in the swamps of Florida, marine biology on Catalina Island, and ecology in the old growth redwoods in Northern California.
 Returning to graduate school to earn a masters in environmental studies, Mark eventually went back to his roots and began farming full time, and has continued to do so for the last seven years.
 Mark is passionate about connecting people to the land, to each other, and to themselves.

-MELISSA LOPEZ, VOLUNTEER COORDINATOR
+MELISSA LOPEZ, OUTREACH COORDINATOR

 Melissa grew up in the San Francisco Bay area, and moved to Monterey in 2000 to attend CSU Monterey Bay majoring in Social and Behavioral Science.
 Melissa has over a decade of experience working in the education field.
 Her passion in gardening and the hands on learning environment brought her to MEarth.
 She has been working with volunteers for several years in various organizations.
 With her organization and creativity skills, Melissa is excited to grow the volunteer program.